configcat/configcat-publicapi-go-client/docs/ConfigSettingValuesModelHaljson.md

 `func (o *ConfigSettingValuesModelHaljson) UnsetSettingValues()`

 UnsetSettingValues ensures that no value is present for SettingValues, not even an explicit nil
+### GetFeatureFlagLimitations

+`func (o *ConfigSettingValuesModelHaljson) GetFeatureFlagLimitations() FeatureFlagLimitations`

+GetFeatureFlagLimitations returns the FeatureFlagLimitations field if non-nil, zero value otherwise.

+### GetFeatureFlagLimitationsOk

+`func (o *ConfigSettingValuesModelHaljson) GetFeatureFlagLimitationsOk() (*FeatureFlagLimitations, bool)`

+GetFeatureFlagLimitationsOk returns a tuple with the FeatureFlagLimitations field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetFeatureFlagLimitations

+`func (o *ConfigSettingValuesModelHaljson) SetFeatureFlagLimitations(v FeatureFlagLimitations)`

+SetFeatureFlagLimitations sets FeatureFlagLimitations field to given value.

+### HasFeatureFlagLimitations

+`func (o *ConfigSettingValuesModelHaljson) HasFeatureFlagLimitations() bool`

+HasFeatureFlagLimitations returns a boolean if a field has been set.

 ### GetLinks

 `func (o *ConfigSettingValuesModelHaljson) GetLinks() ConfigSettingFormulasModelHaljsonEmbeddedEnvironmentLinks`